lerignoux/docker-p4-python/README.md

 # docker-p4-python
- container with both python and perforce
+Container with both python and perforce

 Prefer using the container `lerignoux/p4-python` instead of `lerignoux/docker-p4-python` Hopefully we can remove it one day.